 - A double electric breast pump.
 If you’re nursing, a single or manual pump can work pretty well.
 If you’re exclusively pump (or pumping at work), a double electric pump will save you a lot of time and hand cramps.
 (Here’s how to get one free through insurance.)

-- A hands-free pumping bra.
+- A hands-free pumping bra (or a hands-free pump).
 Most exclusive pumpers pump for at least two hours a day (which is what I recommend).
 No one wants to hold up pump parts to their breasts for two hours a day, so going hands-free is a big help.

 - Spare pump parts and bottles.
 Having lots of extras will save you from having to constantly wash them.